Frequently Asked Questions

 How is the joint medical degree being developed?

-Oversight is provided by a Steering Committee, co-chaired by Dr. Dolores McKeen, Dean of Medicine at Memorial, and Dr. Wendy Rodgers, President and Vice-Chancellor at UPEI, which is made up of representatives from Memorial, UPEI, and the PEI medical community.
+Oversight is provided by a committee, co-chaired by Dr. Dolores McKeen, Dean of Medicine at Memorial, and Dr. Wendy Rodgers, President and Vice-Chancellor at UPEI.
+The committee comprises Memorial University, UPEI, and the PEI medical community representatives.

-Consultations and community engagement are core components of the planning and development process for the UPEI Faculty of Medicine.
-Since the joint Doctor of Medicine was announced, we have planning committees featuring a broad cross-section of community members.
+Consultations and community engagement are core components of the planning and development process for the joint program and the joint program exploration committees include a broad cross-section of community members.

 Does UPEI have the academic expertise and experience to establish a Faculty of Medicine?

-UPEI’s track record in developing future-focused programming and conducting important research places the university in a prime position to take the idea of a Faculty of Medicine and move it from dream to reality.
-Despite UPEI’s experience in innovative academic programming, we have chosen to partner with Memorial University’s well-established and award-winning Faculty of Medicine to immediately access quality curriculum and rich expertise.
+UPEI develops future-focused programming and conducts essential research, placing the university in a prime position to take the idea of a Faculty of Medicine and move it from dream to reality.

 How long will it take to establish a medical school?